The various pieces of

 Salvus runs on are allowed to this server:

 Your license credentials are stored in

-with the following group for each licensed product:
+the leading dot), a TOML file with the following group for each licensed

 [[license]] product = "SomeProduct" product_license_version = "1.2.3" server_url = "https://l.mondaic.com/licensing_server" username = "SomeUser" password = "SomePassword" group = "SomeGroup"

 You can create this file yourself, if you don't have one Mondaic's downloader will offer to create it for you and auto-fill it.

 No Internet Connection¶

 If you have no internet connection, you can still run